MiruFx/Miru/docs/Frontend/ControllersRouting.md

 # Controllers & Routing

-Miru Controllers are standard [ASP.NET MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/overview) Controllers.
+Miru's Controllers are standard [ASP.NET MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/overview) Controllers.

 In Miru projects though, Controllers are very thin layers responsible to receive an input, call the `Mediator`, and send the output.
 It also can specify the Route Pattern.